 The creation of this web resource was supported by an Apis Fund Award from the Gund Institute for Environment at the University of Vermont.

-Information about plant hosts and specialists bees is primarily from The Pollen Specialist Bees of the Eastern United States (Jarrod Fowler & Sam Droege 2020).
+Information about plant hosts and specialist bees is primarily from The Pollen Specialist Bees of the Eastern United States (Jarrod Fowler & Sam Droege 2020).
 Check out this guide if you are interested in creating a pollinator garden specifically for specialist bees.